Extract SEC filings to structured JSON

 Long documents with mixed narrative and tabular content make automated SEC extraction difficult.

-10-K filings contain risk factors and business descriptions in dense prose.
-Sensible extracts key data from the narrative.
+10-K filings contain pages of risk factors and business descriptions in dense prose.
+LLM parsing identifies relevant sections and extracts key data points.
+SenseML rules ensure the output conforms to your schema.

 Fields we extract